 An important difference between sole traders and limited company directors

-There are, of course, many other pros and cons to setting up as a sole trader vs. forming limited company, which we discuss here.
+Of course, there are many other pros and cons to setting up as a sole trader vs. forming a limited company, which we discuss here.